 For external poisons wash them off quickly with large quantities of warm water.
 Mild soap may be needed if the problem is caused by oil.
 Dry the dog and keep it warm.

-If a poison has been swallowed, make the dog sick by pushing a crystal of washing soda (about 1cm in diameter) over the back of the it's tongue.
+If a poison has been swallowed, make the dog sick by pushing a crystal of washing soda (about 1cm in diameter) over the back of its tongue.
 Do this as soon as possible after it has swallowed the poison.
 If it isn't sick within 10 minutes do it again.

 If you suspect the swallowed poison was corrosive (eg. acids, formalin from a footbath or kerosene), or if the dog is having fits, is unconscious or is having breathing problems - or it has already vomited up blood, DO NOT induce vomiting.
 Give it some eggs and milk to protect the gut lining and help absorb the poison.
 If convulsing, make sure it can't injure itself, and always keep it warm to protect against shock until you get to the vet.